-Many parents find themselves wondering just how many layers (or how few layers) their child needs to wear out during their first few months of life.
+Many parents find themselves wondering just how many or how few layers their child needs to wear during those first few months.
 If you wear a light jacket, will your baby do fine with the same?
 Will they need more layers in the fall and winter months to cover their delicate skin?
 How do you balance protecting your baby from the sun in the summer, while making sure they don’t overheat?
 To help you pick the perfect outfit for your infant, here’s a temperature guide for dressing babies in both warm and cold weather.

 Baby clothes temperature guide: Winter